Reduce Your Home’s Risk of Earthquake Damage

 The following words are important to understanding how a house is built:

-- A sill plate/mudsill is the horizontal part of a frame wall laid directly on a foundation.
-It provides a connection and resting point for the floor joists and the studs or the cripple walls.
+• A sill plate/mudsill is the horizontal part of a frame wall that sits directly on the foundation.
+It connections the foundation to the floor joists and the vertical studs or the cripple walls.

-- Sheathing is a layer of wood or other materials covering the wall studs.
+• Sheathing is a layer of wood or other material covering the wall studs.
+It strengthens the walls and helps them resist movement.
 Stucco and wood siding are common sheathing materials for cripple walls, but not strong enough to withstand earthquake forces.
-Cripple walls need to be sheathed by plywood or oriented strand board (OSB) sheathing.
+Cripple walls need to be sheathed by plywood or oriented strand board (OSB) sheathing to provide adequate earthquake resistance.

-- A joist is a strong, heavy board that supports a floor or ceiling.
+• A joist is a strong, heavy board that supports a floor or ceiling.
 The floor joists will run parallel to some of the outside walls and perpendicular to other outside walls.
-You will need to submit hardware detail sheets for both the parallel connections and the perpendicular connections.
+When upgrading your home, you will need to submit hardware detail sheets for both the parallel connections and the perpendicular connections.

 No Cripple Wall: Reinforce the Sill Plate/Mudsill

-Current building code requires the sill plate to be connected to the concrete foundation using ½" diameter bolts every 6 feet.
+Current building code requires the sill plate to be attached to the concrete foundation using ½" diameter bolts every 6 feet.
 You can reduce your home's risk of earthquake damage by making sure your sill plate has these bolts.
 When you apply for your building permit, you need to identify the connection method you plan to use.
-To help you, we have created the documents you need to include in your permit application for several of the available connection options:
+To make this process easier, we have created the documents you need to include in your permit application for several of the available connection options:

 Table 1: Anchor connection options